AbhishekMathur11/AI_StockAnalytica/README.md

 - Risk Management: It provides risk management strategies by setting stop-loss and take-profit levels to help traders effectively manage their positions.

-- Portfolio Tracking: Traders can track their portfolio and receive personalized alerts for price movements, news updates, and important events related to their holdings.
+- Portfolio Tracking: Traders can track their portfolios and receive personalized alerts for price movements, news updates, and important events related to their holdings.

 - Interactive Visualization: The advisor offers interactive charts and visualizations to help traders understand the historical performance and trends of stocks.